The History of Rummy

 The German Rommé has different names all over Europe: In Austria, it is referred to as Rummy, locally also Jolly.
 In France, it is called Rami.
 Another member of the Rummy family, besides Rummy, Gin Rummy, and all their variations, is Canasta.
 You can play it at our Canasta Palace.

 How did Rummy find its way to Germany?
 When and where did it turn into the Rommé commonly known in Germany today?
-These questions are idle – it is unknown.
+These questions are idle – aspects of the history of Rummy that remain unknown.

 The Rummy Family